amazzoli/GeomDraw/docs/code_docs.markdown

 Shape delimited by the `lines` in argument, that can be `BrokenLine` or a `BezierLine`.
 Those lines have to be in clockwise order.
 If two cnsecutive lines don't have the final point coinciding with the initial point of the next, will be joined with a straight segment.
-The function handles the self intersections as the `Poligon`.
+The function handles the self intersections as the `Polygon`.
 The border style is set by a `LineStyle` object which has 0 thickness by default.
 ```csharp
 public CompositeShape(